AmilaPoorna/AmilaPoorna/README.md

 <h3 align="left">Hi 👋, I'm Amila Poorna</h3>
-<p align="left">I am currently pursuing my undergraduate degree in applied statistics at the faculty of science, university of Colombo.
-My passion for machine learning and data analysis drives me to explore diverse approaches to understand and solve real-world problems.
-I am interested in applying my skills and knowledge to projects that expand the boundaries of decision-making driven by data.</p>
+<p align="left">I am currently pursuing an undergraduate degree in Applied Statistics at the Faculty of Science, University of Colombo.
+I am passionate about data science and continuously seek innovative approaches aimed at understanding and addressing data-related problems.
+I am eager to apply my skills and knowledge to push the boundaries of data-driven decision-making.</p>

 <br>

-- 📝 I am currently looking for **data scientist or data analyst internships.**
+- 📝 I am currently looking for **data scientist or data analyst positions.**

-- 📫 How to reach me: **0716863631**
+- 📫 How to reach me:
+-  **0716863631**
+-  **arunodamkap@gmail.com**

 <h3 align="left">Connect with me:</h3>
 <p align="left">